Last updated on January 7th, 2020

 So, Logotype or Symbol, Which One You Choose for Your Business?

 You should consider logotype only when your company name is unique.
 In the above examples of logotypes, you can notice that CNN, Coco Cola, Ray Ban and IBM are all uncommon names and attract the viewers easily.
 Since they are unique names, it helps in achieving the goal of attracting the people towards the logo.
 Due to the name, the logo also looks unique.
-So, if your company name sounds unique, you can safely opt for a logotype and create the logo by incorporating your business’ name.
+So, if your company name sounds unique, you can safely opt for a logotype and create a logo by incorporating your business’ name.

 An advantage of logotype is that you do not have to spend much to advertise your logo.
 The company name in the logo itself is an advertisement for your business.
 The onlookers get to know about your company and business by simply looking at your logo.
 This also means that you will not be spending a lot of money on educating people about your logo and its meaning and purpose.